Telepsychiatry Companies

 Additionally, pulling together a safe discharge plan can be exceptionally challenging for case management teams, especially if the patient isn’t plugged into an outpatient team.
 If patients can’t access effective follow-up care after discharge, hospitals may experience an increased risk of readmission, and patients may be more at risk of worsening symptoms.
 For example, if patients aren’t set up with a provider who can help with medication or therapy (or both) upon discharge, they may risk relapse of unsafe behaviors and medication non-compliance.

-Despite these challenges, setting up a solution like Bridge Care Services, for short-term care can help promote positive patient outcomes.
-This solution fills short-term gaps in ambulatory and post-acute behavioral health care by accelerating access to specialists, achieving measurement-based outcomes, and optimizing reimbursement for a financially sustainable behavioral health program.
+Despite these challenges, setting up a solution like Bridge Care Services, for integrated behavioral health care can help promote positive patient outcomes.
+This solution fills care gaps in ambulatory and post-acute behavioral health care by accelerating access to specialists, achieving measurement-based outcomes, and optimizing reimbursement for a financially sustainable behavioral health program.

-Why patients benefit from short-term care after discharge
+Why patients benefit from integrated behavioral health care after discharge

 Patients who enter the post-acute referral queue need care that’s more efficient than what’s offered in traditional outpatient care.
 These patients are at particularly high risk when they move from intensive acute care to wait for their next outpatient appointment.
 Ideally, these patients should be seen quickly upon discharge.
 However, due to a lack of resources and extensive waitlists, they may end up waiting for long periods to see an outpatient provider or may need to return to their primary care provider for a follow-up appointment.